Andrios17/T1A3---Library-CLI/README.md

 Trello was utilised as the project management software to create the implementation plan for this project.

-A link to the trello bored for this program can be found here [Trello Board](https://trello.com/invite/b/zP8fBwk3/ATTI2b5bddbcb8861c2e01cd449b0e843ccdBE626378/library-management-program)
+A link to the trello board for this program can be found here [Trello Board](https://trello.com/invite/b/zP8fBwk3/ATTI2b5bddbcb8861c2e01cd449b0e843ccdBE626378/library-management-program)

-I also Trello exensively during the development process of this program.
+I also used Trello extensively during the development process of this program.
 However, with this being said, the dates which were created as deadlines had to be altered extensively due to the fact I recieved a week long extension for this assessment task.
-I opted to keep the original dates in the trello bored to examplify the original plan for the assignment.
+I opted to keep the original dates in the trello board to examplify the original plan for the assignment.
 However, each feature was completed in the following week on the corresponding days of the dates provided.

-I instead utilised the trello bored as more of a guidline to the spacing between tasks and it was extremely helpful to have all the features and tasks which need to be completed laid out cleanly.
+I instead utilised the trello board as more of a guideline to the spacing between tasks and it was extremely helpful to have all the features and tasks which need to be completed laid out cleanly.
 All features and tasks contain an extensive checklist which need to be ticked off prior to completion.

 I created the Trello prior to beginning my code for this project on the 5th of May 2024 .
 However, I neglected to screenshot the outcome.
-The below screenshot is a snippet of the full Trello bored prior to completion and was taken on the 14th of May 2024, when I returned to complete my assignment.
+The below screenshot is a snippet of the full Trello board prior to completion and was taken on the 14th of May 2024, when I returned to complete my assignment.

 ### Screenshot on the 14th of May 2024

 ![Trello Screen Shot 14/05/2024](/docs/Trello_W1.png)

-As you can see, the due dates read as overdue due to the fact I had to take a week long break from completing the assignment due to illness.
-However, everything is extensively laid out and plan for the assignment is in place.
+As you can see, the due dates read as overdue because I had to take a week long break from completing the assignment due to illness.
+However, everything is extensively laid out and a plan for the assignment is in place.

 ### Screenshot of feature plan checklist